Mornieur/Rick-And-Morty-Project/README.md

     📚 Detailed Cards: Unearth specifics about your favorite characters, recall epic episodes or wander through alien worlds.
     💼 Intuitive UI: Seamlessly navigate through the multiverse with a user-friendly interface.
     🌐 Responsive Design: Explore from any device, ensuring a consistent experience whether you're on desktop, tablet, or mobile.
+    🥚 Easter Egg Alert!
+For those who have an appetite for fun, a secret awaits.
+Embark on a quest to uncover a hidden gem embedded within our application.
+As a hint: if you stumble upon an error page, don’t rush away.
+There's more than meets the eye, and a delightful surprise for those who stay curious.
+Can you find it?

 ### 🛠 Technologies